JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The AAAP doesn't say what the tariff is.. it says that details of the tariff will be published in an SPD but I can't find any such SPD..

+The main features of the objectives of the scheme underlying the CPO is the provision of an improved .....
+Given that the proposed scheme will no longer achieve these objectives, the Order should not be confirmed.

 ## The scheme underlying the Order is not viable and therefore not deliverable.
 @.
 ODPM Circular 2005 says that the scheme underlying the order must be viable and therefore deliverable. (quote 2005 ODPM)